mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 7. Support Area Controller in administrative functions
 8. Handle routine operational approvals
 9. Maintain approval audit trail
+10. View accepted queries for officers in their command (disciplinary record)
+11. Receive email and in-app notifications when queries are accepted in their command
+12. Access query details and disciplinary history for command officers
+13. Approve duty rosters submitted by Staff Officer (alongside Area Controller)
+14. View pending duty rosters on dashboard for quick actions
+15. Review duty roster details including OIC, 2IC, and all assignments

 ### Welfare - Benefits Administrator
 **Primary Role:** Deceased officer management and welfare support